litespeedtech/lscache_wp/litespeed-cache/readme.txt

 17. Frontend Adminbar Shortcut

 == Changelog ==

+= 1.7.2 - January 5 2018 =
+* [NEW FEATURE] Cloudflare API support.
+* [IMPROVEMENT] IAPI key can now be reset to avoid issues when domain is changed.
+* [BUGFIX] Fixed JS optimizer breaking certain plugins JS.
+* [UPDATE] Added cdn settings to environment report.
+* [GUI] Added more shortcuts to backend adminbar.
+* [INTEGRATION] WooCommerce visitors are now served from public cache when cart is empty.

 = 1.7.1.1 - December 29 2017 =
 * [BUGFIX] Fixed an extra trailing underscore issue when saving multiple lines with DNS Prefetch.